garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 {% endhighlight %}

+##Finding artificial signatures.
-Now that we have the data ready, we need an strategy to find the interesting wavelengths.
+Now that we have the data ready, we need an strategy to discover the interesting wavelengths.
+What would it be an interesting wavelenght and how do we find them?
+This is a very difficult question and a very challenging task.
+It is difficult because we don't really know what to expect.
+If we were looking to our Sun even from the closest stars we wouldn't find any artificial signature on the wavelenghts what we are analyzing here.